 5. Subpart B OR G. For transportation of gas to points on Transwestern's system designated as § 311 points, transportation shall be provided pursuant to Subpart B of Part 284 of the Commission's regulations.
 For all other transportation of gas hereunder, service shall be provided pursuant to Subpart G of Part 284 of the Commission's regulations.

 6. Support.
-Shipper agrees: (1) not to file at the Federal Energy Regulatory Commission ("FERC") any opposition to Transwestern's Red Rock Expansion application(s); and, (2) any public comment made by Shipper regarding Transwestern’s Red Rock Expansion application shall be in support thereof.
+Shipper agrees: (1) not to file at the Federal Energy Regulatory Commission ("FERC") any opposition to Transwestern's Red Rock Expansion application(s); and (2) any public comment made by Shipper regarding Transwestern’s Red Rock Expansion application shall be in support thereof.

 7. Right To Terminate.
 Notwithstanding Section 2 above, Transwestern's obligation to provide services under the FTS-1 Agreement shall not commence unless and until Transwestern accepts a FERC Certificate of Public Convenience and Necessity for the Red Rock Expansion and the expansion facilities have been tested and placed in service.
 It is further agreed that if Transwestern has not received FERC authorization and other acceptable licenses, permits, approvals, right-of-way interests and utilities for construction and operation of the Red Rock Expansion in a form acceptable to Transwestern, in its sole discretion on or before December 31, 2001, or Transwestern determines, in its sole discretion, that the Red Rock Expansion is not economically viable, Transwestern may terminate this Agreement and the FTS-1 Agreement upon thirty (30) days prior written notice to Shipper.